mod-posh/yaml2doc/src/Yaml2Doc.Core/docs/Models.PipelineDocument.md

 **Remarks**

-The model is intentionally generic and not tied to any single CI/CD dialect.
-Top-level keys are stored in a case-insensitive map by default to make common CI configuration usage more convenient.
+The model is generic and not tied to any single CI/CD dialect.
+Top-level keys are stored in a case-insensitive map to simplify common CI configuration usage.
+Instances are mutable, but consumers should avoid mutating shared instances across threads.

 **Example**